-Last updated on September 24th, 2017
+Last updated on November 2nd, 2019

 Cold, windy Uranus looks like a planet on its side.
 But you can’t see Uranus.
-At least, it’s not visible to the naked eye even though it is the third largest planet in our solar system and four hundred times the size of the earth!
+At least, it’s not visible to the naked eye even though it is the third-largest planet in our solar system and four hundred times the size of the earth!

 Here are some other interesting facts about Uranus, the oddball planet, that we bet will fascinate you.